common-fate/docs-archive/docs/approvals/sso/azure.md

 +------------------+-------------------------------------------+
 ```

-Next you will need to setup a SAML app, you will see the below prompt, Azure supports using a URL so we suggest setting up SAML SSO with URL.
+Next you will need to setup a SAML app.
+When`gdeploy` prompts you for SAML metadata, select the "URL" option.

 ```
 ?
 Would you like to use a metadata URL, an XML string, or load XML from a file?
 [Use arrows to move, type to filter]